 Make sure your old drivers are not causing problems by using DDU.
 You can download the DDU tool at https://www.wagnardsoft.com/.

-What so far has helped my problem of random game crashes graphics driver crashes, low fps as a result of the driver crashing was to do a couple things.
-First I reinstalled the driver as once its crashed a few times it seems its borked after that has happened.
-Second I went to Gigabytes website and checked to see if they had a bios update for this card and they did.
-My bios was f3 and the latest one on their website at the time of writing this was FA0.
+What so far has helped my problem of random game crashes graphics driver crashes, low fps as a result of the driver crashing was to do a couple of things.
+First, I reinstalled the driver as once it crashed a few times it seems its borked after that has happened.
+Second I went to Gigabytes website and checked to see if they had a bios update for this card, and they did.
+My bios were f3, and the latest one on their website at the time of writing this was FA0.
 If you download that bios it comes with a tool to install the new bios.
-Flashing a bios is a bit risky so make sure you are aware of the dangers if you are going to take that step.
+Flashing a bios is a bit risky, so make sure you are aware of the dangers if you are going to take that step.
 You can check to confirm the latest bios is installed by installing another tool from their website called the @Bios tool.

 Bios FA0 sets a bit more of an aggressive fan curve that helps with temperatures a bit.
-I wish they had of set it to an even more aggressive curve but the one they set does help and is a step in the right direction. lastly I would not mess with the tuning options in the graphics drivers settings.
+I wish they had set it to an even more aggressive curve, but the one they set does help and is a step in the right direction.
+Lastly, I would not mess with the tuning options in the graphics drivers’ settings.
 Just leave everything default for now until AMD improves their drivers further.
-People in the forums are also saying that Freesync is causing them issues so that is another thing you can test if you are still having issues.
-If you are using an AM4 motherboard like me you will also want to make sure you have the latest chipset driver from AMD or your motherboard manufacturer installed.
-You will also want to make sure you have the latest bios installed from your motherboards manufacturer and be sure to set the PCIe option in your bios to Gen 3 not auto and for sure not Gen 4.
+People in the forums are also saying that Freesync is causing them issues, so that is another thing you can test if you are still having issues.
+If you are using an AM4 motherboard like me, you will also want to make sure you have the latest chipset driver from AMD or your motherboard manufacturer installed.
+You will also want to make sure you have the latest bios installed from the manufacturer of your motherboard and be sure to set the PCIe option in your bios to Gen 3, not auto, and for sure not Gen 4.